2016 Annual Meeting St. Petersburg Beach, Florida November 2-5

 Submission Period Extended to October 30, 2015

-Papers on any aspect of European history and any era are welcome.
+on any aspect or period of European history are welcome.
+The program

-The program committee especially encourages proposals involving comparative history, such as Europe and the Americas, Europe and Britain, Europe and Africa, and Europe and Asia.
+comparative history, such as Europe and the Americas, Europe and Africa,

 The European History Section was founded in 1955 to serve European historians, graduate students, and faculty in the South.
 Over the years, it has grown into a full-fledged associate of the Southern Historical Association, and it now attracts European historians, graduate students, faculty, independent researchers, and patrons of history in the entire United States and abroad.
 The European History Section is for everyone who is interested in the European past.

 The European History Section of the Southern Historical Association is the oldest European History Association in the United States.
 It encourages the study of the history of Europe, particularly by historians in the South.
 It is the only professional association of Europeanists with a comparative, multi-disciplinary approach.

 The European History Section is recognized as a non-profit organization under Section 501 (c) (3).
 All contributions are tax-deductible.

 Read the History of the European History Section by June K. Burton.